-Wild Deadwood Reads 2021 looks to be even more exciting than our last three years!
+Wild Deadwood Reads 2022 looks to be even more exciting than our last four years!
 Here are some answers to the most Frequently Asked Questions:

 How much is a table?
 Full tables are $150 and half tables are $75.
 Each table comes with a black table cover.
 Full tables are set with two chairs each, and you may register your assistant or cover model to sit with you at the table.
 Half-tables have only one chair, and you will not be able to have your assistant or cover model with you.

 Can I register now and pay later?
 No, we’re sorry.
 Our author registration fees are among the least expensive for multi-day events like ours.
 We offer a budget-friendly half-table option, and many authors come back year after year!

 What does the table fee registration include?
 With either table registration, you’ll receive a specially-colored neck wallet and name tag that will boldly identify you as an Author as well as a FREE listing in the full-color Memory Book that will be given at no-charge to readers.
 Your listing includes your author headshot, a 400-character biography, and up to three book covers.